CtrlK

 Actionability

-The skill provides a structured methodology with clear categories and tables, but lacks concrete executable examples—no actual debugging commands, code snippets to run, or specific tool invocations.
-It's more of a conceptual framework than copy-paste-ready guidance.
+The skill provides a structured methodology with clear categories and tables, but lacks concrete executable examples.
+There are no actual commands, code snippets for investigation, or specific tool usage patterns.
+The citation format example is good, but the overall guidance is more of a conceptual framework than step-by-step executable instructions.

 2 / 3